Editor’s Note: July 18, 2019. The House passed the measure, and the 911 SAVES Act moves onto the Senate.

 Congressman Fitzpatrick spent 14 years as an FBI Supervisory Special Agent fighting political corruption and supporting global counterterrorism efforts – including being embedded with U.S. Special Forces as part of Operation Iraqi Freedom.
 He is a Certified Public Accountant, Emergency Medical Technician, and served as a Special Assistant U.S. Attorney focused on drug crimes.

-Explore our previous coverage of dispatcher reclassification:
+Explore more of our coverage of dispatcher reclassification: